brockv/brockv.github.io/CS460/HWK1/index.md

 </div>
 ```

-The last page wasn't entirely necessary, as the requirements had been met at this point, but I wanted to see if I could display images of varying sizes nicely in a single column.
+The last page wasn't entirely necessary, as the requirements had been met at this point, but I wanted to see if I could display images of varying sizes nicely in a single column layout.

 ```html
 <!-- IMAGES IN A SINGLE COLUMN LAYOUT -->